-To increase the amount of memory available to Jetty and thus to PDFreactor, you need to adapt the -Xmx1024m parameter in the file "PDFreactor/bin/pdfreactorwebservice.vmoptions".
+To increase the amount of memory available to the PDFreactor Web Service, you need to adapt the -Xmx1024m parameter in the file "PDFreactor/jetty/start.ini".

 To increase the memory to e.g. 2GB, change the parameter to -Xmx2048m and restart the web service.